-The Group implemented energy surcharges during 2022 and included additional pass through clauses in our sales contracts where possible.
-Where pass through contracts do not exist, the Group has developed an active risk management strategy by entering into forward price fixing arrangements with suppliers for the bulk of our anticipated requirements for the year ahead or in some instances hedging with banks.
-Such arrangements are used exclusively to obtain certainty of our anticipated energy supplies.
-The Group avails of the own use exemption and, therefore, these contracts are treated as executory contracts.
+The Group implemented price increases in 2023 and included additional pass through clauses in sales contracts where possible, largely replacing surcharges which had been introduced in 2022.
+Where pass through contracts do not exist, the Group has an active risk management strategy by entering into forward fixed price arrangements with suppliers for the majority of the Group's anticipated requirements for the year ahead and for further diminishing portions of the Group's anticipated requirements for subsequent years.
+Such arrangements are used exclusively to obtain certainty of our anticipated energy supplies and are accounted for as executory contracts.
 The Group typically builds up these contractual positions in tranches.
 Any natural gas and electricity which is not purchased under forward price fixing arrangements is purchased under index tracking contracts or at spot prices.
+Where entering forward fixed price arrangements with suppliers is not practical, the Group may use derivative contracts with counterparty banks to cover the risk.

-In particular the Group has sought to diversify its energy sources, accelerating investments in renewable energy and adapting parts of its production foot-print to use fuel oil.
+In particular the Group has sought to diversify its energy sources, accelerating investments in renewable energy and adapting parts of its production footprint to have the option to use light fuel oil.